-February 29, 2020 – January 3, 2021
+February 29, 2020 – May 2, 2021

-February 29, 2020 – January 3, 2021Buy Tickets Exhibitions are free with admission.
+February 29, 2020 – May 2, 2021Exhibitions are free with admission.

 In so doing, he created a new way of viewing the world that today has become commonplace.
 An artist with strong scientific and environmental interests, Porter took up color in 1939, long before his fellow photographers accepted the medium, to produce more accurate photographs of birds.
 Soon thereafter, he expanded his focus to celebrate the colorful beauty of nature in general.
 Over a fifty-year career that includes works from Maine to China, he built a broad popular reputation based on thousands of richly hued prints and twenty-five books.
 His work energized environmentalists, drew accolades from museums, and created the foundations for today’s color nature photography.
 He had a lifelong connection to Maine, having spent every summer since childhood with his family on Great Spruce Head Island, a place that first inspired his interest in photography, initially in black and white and soon after in color.
 The exhibition is organized by Farnsworth Curator Jane Bianco.